daniellengyel/Lin_Eq_Solver/README.md

  Sample output:
   [49, 298, 347]
-  where 49/347 is probability of reaching first terminal state before the second one and 298/347 is probability of reaching second terminal state before first
+  where 49/347 is probability of reaching first terminal state before the second one and 298/347 is probability of reaching second terminal state before first.

+Note: Call compute to solver the problem.

+# Improvements
+• Functions could be a bit better documented and better explained.
+• Add more functionality than just solving probability of terminal state.
+Could modify code to calculate hittings times or find general probability of reaching any state before another state.
+A lot could be explored.